 But when the group is truly becoming unsafe for participants, which is rare, out-of-group meetings are necessary and the facilitator needs to work to better understand the problems that come up in group and clear up any cultural issues.

 A meeting could involve two individuals.
 Making the time for this encounter outside the group is an important resource.

 Finally, if taking the time for a meeting or two doesn’t improve the behavior, the leader can propose a specific behavior contract to protect the group.
 This approach is best utilized in real emergency circumstances and needs to be devoid of the leader’s cultural biases to the best of his/her ability.
 This approach is also something that requires the participant’s input so that the problem can be identified and an agreed upon solution can be proposed.

 At the very least, the contract needs to be something the participant can buy into.
 When the participant takes the power to get involved, consequences can involve sitting some groups out or being referred to an individual therapist or perhaps a different group.

 I’d suggest that if the participants take steps outside the group to improve themselves, the leader can be in communication with them, pining for their return.

-It is true that many people who suffer from “psychosis” or message crisis also have complex histories, trauma and other comorbid problems like substance abuse and nuero-diversity.
-I have seen these kinds of complex issues which may challenge safety get addressed within a group process as such, even by survivors who visit programs rather than work in them.
+It is true that many people who suffer from “psychosis” or message crisis also have complex histories, trauma and other co-morbid problems like substance abuse and nuero-diversity.
+I have seen these kinds of complex issues, that may challenge safety, get addressed within a group process as described, even by survivors who visit programs rather than work in them.